-The management of the charity is the responsibility of the Trustees who are elected and co opted under the terms of the Trust Deed.
+The management of the charity is the responsibility of the Trustees who are elected and co-opted under the terms of the Trust Deed.
 The revised Deed of 6 July 2017 charges the Council of Trinity College with responsibility for the election of one or two Fellows of Trinity as Trustees, while the responsibility for election of the other Trustees lies with the Trustees themselves.
-New Trustees are normally selected from among senior academic Officers of the University and the Colleges.
-They are appointed because of their particular expertise and will usually have had considerable experience of serving on boards and of administering charities.
-New Trustees are sent, before their first meeting, information about the Trust in the form of the Trust Deed and recent Annual Reports, and are directed to relevant Charity Commission information for Trustees.
+New Trustees are normally selected from among current and recently retired senior academic Officers of the University and of the Colleges.
+They are appointed because of their particular expertise and their considerable experience of serving on boards and of administering charities.
+Before their first meeting, new Trustees are sent information about the Trust in the form of the Trust Deed and recent Annual Reports, and are directed to relevant Charity Commission information for Trustees.